UWA-CITS5206-DMR/react-ui/docs/FEATURES.md

 - Students can access files linked to their completed requests or via instructor manual release
 - Request dashboard, to-do lists, and statistics for instructors

+### Google Forms Integration

+- Instructors can create, edit, and delete Google Form links
+- Forms are displayed to both students and instructors
+- Configurable display order and active/inactive status
+- Forms open in new tabs with proper security settings
+- Centralized management interface for instructors
+- Support for form descriptions and categorization

 ### User Management

 - Multi-role authentication and authorization (Admin, Instructor, Student)